garysweaver/activerecord-attribute_override/README.md

-ActiveRecord Attribute Override
+ActiveRecord - Attribute Override
 =====

-A gem that adds two methods to ActiveRecord::Base that let you override attributes of an ActiveRecord model instance much more easily and only when run in the environments you specify.
+A gem that adds two methods to ActiveRecord::Base that let you override attributes of an ActiveRecord model instance much more easily.
+It also allows you to specify the Rails environments in which the attributes should be overriden.

-Currently the attributes are overriden only in the specified model instance.
-This is more useful than doing it for every instance of the model, as you might want to set test different data on different model instances.
+The attributes are overriden only in the specified model instance.

-#### Why?

-If you have attributes that involve more complex relationships that you just want to quickly override for testing, although I'm sure there are other possible uses.

-#### How does it work?

-It's just a few instance_variable_set and instance_evals.

 ### Setup

 In your Rails 3+ project, add this to your Gemfile:

-    gem 'activerecord-attribute-override', :git => 'git://github.com/garysweaver/activerecord-attribute-override.git'
+    gem 'activerecord-attribute-override', :git => 'git://github.com/garysweaver/activerecord-attribute_override.git'

 Then run: